onap/portal-ng-bff/README.md

 Gerrit `Change-Id` trailers to create or update changes.

 Note: the initial versions focus on compatibility and clear logging.
-The behavior matches the existing action, while the implementation is refactored to Python with typed modules and test support.
+The behavior matches the existing action, and this implementation refactors it to Python with typed modules and test support.

 ## How it works (high level)